-Measurements shall be performed according to the guidance of 4.0.1 in a calibrated phantom with the additional following considerations:
+Measurements should be performed according to the guidance of 4.0.1 in a calibrated phantom with the additional following considerations:

-- A phantom may be available to a site for this purpose through a loan or rental program or as part of a QC contract if resources are limited. - Tests are performed for each Manufacturer's system (only one set of test measurements per Manufacturer model) with associated transducers.
+- A phantom may be available to a site for this purpose through a loan program if resources are limited. - Tests are performed for each Manufacturer's system (only one set of test measurements per Manufacturer model) with associated transducers.

 The suggested phantom data for site assessment is as follows.
-For each transducer capable of 3D volume flow on a given system/model used in the clinic, the measurements should include depths of 25% and75% of maximum depth indicated in the conformance specification of the manufacturer.
+For each transducer capable of 3D volume flow on a given system/model used in the clinic, the measurements should include depths of 25% and 75% of maximum depth indicated in the conformance specification of the manufacturer.
 At each depth, volume flow rates of 25% and 75% of maximum conformance specification of the manufacturer should be tested.
 This would be for one vessel diameter in the flow phantom.
 For each of these measurement conditions, three repeats should be performed as described in 4.0.1.
 Data would be analyzed to provide evidence of site performance sufficient to match profile Claim 1.
 Results should include at least two sonographers representative of the staff.